-- (2) An employee organisation or a registered employee association may apply for an order under this Division, in relation to a contravention or proposed contravention of a civil remedy provision in relation to an employee, only if: - (a) the employee is affected by the contravention, or will be affected by the proposed contravention; and - (b) the organisation or association is entitled to represent the industrial interests of the employee. - (3) However, subsection (2) does not apply in relation to: - (a) items 4, 7 and 14 in the table in subsection 539(2); or - (b) a contravention or proposed contravention of:
+- (2) An employee organisation or a registered employee association may apply for an order under this Division, in relation to a contravention or proposed contravention of a civil remedy provision (other than an outworker term) in relation to an employee, only if: - (a) the employee is affected by the contravention, or will be affected by the proposed contravention; and - (b) the organisation or association is entitled to represent the industrial interests of the employee. - (3) However, subsection (2) does not apply in relation to items 4, 7 and 14 in the table in subsection 539(2).

-- (i) an outworker term in a modern award; or - (ii) a term in an enterprise agreement that would be an outworker term if it were included in a modern award. - (4) An employee organisation may apply for an order under this Division, in relation to a contravention or proposed contravention of: - (a) an outworker term in a modern award; or - (b) a term in an enterprise agreement that would be an outworker term if it were included in a modern award;

-only if the employee organisation is entitled to represent the industrial interests of an outworker to whom the term relates.
+(4) An employee organisation may apply for an order under this Division, in relation to a contravention or proposed contravention of an outworker term in a modern award, only if the employee organisation is entitled to represent the industrial interests of an outworker to whom the outworker term relates.